geobakery/GeospatialAnalyzer/README.development.md

 docker compose up
 ```

-Three containers (Nest, Postgres, PgAdmin4) will be created.
+Three containers (NestJS, PostgreSQL, PgAdmin4) will be created.
-Navigate to [http://localhost:3000/v1](localhost:3000/v1) to check out the "Hello World" greeting.

 Changes inside the `src/` directory will be directly synced with the docker volume.
 So the backend-API always has the most current state.